skalenetwork/documentation/validators/node-cli.md

 -   `--disk-mountpoint` - Mount point of the disk to be used for storing sChains data
 -   `--sgx-url` - URL to SGX server in the network, can be used for current node if the current node supports SGX-enabled Intel processor
 -   `--env-file` - path to env file where required parameters listed above are defined

 Required options for the `skale node init` command in environment file:

 -   `SGX_SERVER_URL` - URL to SGX server in the network, can be used for current node if the current node supports intel technology SGX.
 SGX node can be set up through SGXwallet repository

 -   `DISK_MOUNTPOINT` - Mount point of the disk to be used for storing sChains data

 -   `IMA_CONTRACTS_INFO_URL` - URL to IMA contracts ABI and addresses

 -   `MANAGER_CONTRACTS_INFO_URL` - URL to SKALE Manager contracts ABI and addresses

 -   `FILEBEAT_HOST` - URL to the Filebeat log server

 -   `GITHUB_TOKEN` - token for accessing `skale-node` repo

 -   `GIT_BRANCH` - git branch used for initialization

 -   `DOCKER_PASSWORD` - password for DockerHub

 -   `DOCKER_USERNAME` - username for DockerHub

 -   `DB_PORT` - Port for of node internal database (default is 3306)
-Node Register

 -   `DB_ROOT_PASSWORD` - root password

 -   `DB_PASSWORD` - Password for root user of node internal database (equal to user password by default)

 -   `DB_USER` - MySQL user for local node database

 -   `IMA_ENDPOINT` - IMA endpoint to connect

 -   `ENDPOINT` - RPC endpoint of the node in the network where SKALE manager is deployed

 Create a `config.env` file and specify following parameters: